BRTechArt-Ben/TMDB-Project/README.md

-# TMDB-Project
+# TMDB-Project:

 This was my end-of-module assignment for Programmatic Data Wrangling.
 I performed Exploratory Data Analysis on a small but comprehensive movie dataset.
 The submission is a single Jupyter Notebook (.ipynb) file containing my entire exploration.

-The notebook is  annotated and code-commented for easy access and interpretation
+The notebook is annotated and code-commented for easy access and interpretation.

 ## Key Outcomes: